-- 10.1 In our school, we encourage children to take responsibility and to make decisions.
+10.1 In our school, we encourage children to take responsibility and to make decisions.
 This is part of the culture of our school and relates to children of all ages.
 The work in the Foundation Stage recognises the importance of children developing social as well as educational skills.
-Where necessary, children in KS1 and KS2 will have social support groups for example: Socially Speaking or Circle of Friends or other social supporting groups. - 10.2 Children are involved at an appropriate level, or where we see it as being beneficial in the setting of targets for their provision maps and also to contribute the pupil voice in the termly SEN review meetings.
+Where necessary, children in KS1 and KS2 will have social support groups for example: Socially Speaking or Circle of Friends or other social supporting groups.
+We also use our ELSA in school to check in and support pupils across school.
+Set time is given to our ELSA for intervention or 1:1 in a private space to enable our pupils to feel safe to discuss their concerns, problems or difficulties they are facing.
+Children with emotional needs or anxiety related difficulties are supported by our ELSA